loldenburg/datalayertest/README.md

 ```

 To change the criteria for logging to the console, change `document.cookie.indexOf("mocha2console") !== -1` in
-the `tealium-iq/tags/mochachai.js` file to anything that makes sense in your case.
+the tag template (`tealium-iq/tags/mochachai.js`) to anything that makes sense for your case.

 #### Run scenarios automatically